Quick answer

 Subscribed calendars do not get pushed.
 The subscriber's calendar app pulls.
-The interval between pulls is set by the app, not the publisher.
+The poll interval between pulls is set by the app, not the publisher.

 Here is what each major app actually does.